IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--31/README.md

 ### Testing

 The app has been tested in Google Chrome and Mozilla Firefox for desktop.
 For the mobile units we tested in Safari for iPhone7, as well as Chrome for Samsung S8.
-The tablet version was also tested in Safari, using an iPad.
+We have also had some persons test the website to see if they found any bugs.
 The behavior and layout remains consistent across browsers and devices.

 ## Sources
 ### Image sources: